kora-projects/kora-docs/mkdocs/docs/en/guides/testing-black-box.md

----
+﻿---
+search:
+  exclude: true
 title: Black Box Testing with Kora
 summary: Learn comprehensive black box testing strategies for Kora applications using Testcontainers and HTTP APIs
 tags: testing, black-box-tests, testcontainers, http-testing, end-to-end-testing
 ---

-# Black Box Testing with Kora
+# Black Box Testing with Kora { #black-box-testing-kora }

-This guide covers comprehensive black box testing strategies for Kora applications.
-Black box tests validate the complete application through its public HTTP APIs, providing the highest confidence that your application works correctly end-to-end.

-!!! important "Continuation of JUnit Testing Guide"

-    This guide is a continuation of the **[JUnit Testing](../testing-junit.md)** guide.
-It assumes you have completed the JUnit testing guide and are familiar with Kora's testing fundamentals, component tests, and integration tests.

-    If you haven't completed the JUnit testing guide yet, please do so first as this guide builds upon that foundation.
+This guide introduces black-box testing for Kora HTTP applications.
+It covers how to start the full application as a test target, call it only through public HTTP endpoints, and verify behavior without reaching into services, repositories, or generated graph internals.
+You will also see how Testcontainers and HTTP clients make these tests close to real runtime usage.

+===! ":fontawesome-brands-java: `Java`"

+    If you want to check your progress along the way, use the finished working example: [Kora Java Testing Black Box App](https://github.com/kora-projects/kora-examples/tree/master/guides/java/kora-java-guide-testing-black-box-app).

+=== ":simple-kotlin: `Kotlin`"

+    If you want to check your progress along the way, use the finished working example: [Kora Kotlin Testing Black Box App](https://github.com/kora-projects/kora-examples/tree/master/guides/kotlin/kora-kotlin-testing-black-box-app).

-## What You'll Build
+## What You'll Build { #youll-build }

 You'll create comprehensive black box tests that cover: